Igalia/cog/CONTRIBUTING.md

 * Then run the make command to generate the binaries.

 You just finished building cog.
 To run it, run "COG_MODULEDIR=$PWD/modules ./cog --platform=gtk4 https://www.igalia.com/" while in the build directory.
 If you are running Wayland, this will startup fine.
+Valid platforms for building include 'gtk4', 'x11', 'drm', 'fdo' and 'headless' - the gtk4 one, however is most user-friendly.

 ### Working on the source